-This section addresses installation procedures for SLCs, NACs and optional modules, including the DACT (UD-1000), Class A Card, and Remote Annunciators.
+This section addresses installation procedures for SLCs, NACs and several optional modules, including the DACT (UD-1000), Class A Card, Remote Annunciators, and the SLCE-127.
 Wiring requirements and configuration examples are included throughout this section.
 Instructions for addressing SLC devices which must be completed before programming your system are also included.
 Please read this section carefully before installing devices and/or modules to insure proper installation.